EU-ANSA mission and purpose

-In the course of 2018, the network will publish ‘EU-ANSA Agencies’ engagement in the EU research knowledge cycle: an overview’.
-This paper, to be presented to the Heads of EU agencies, will highlight the potential added value of the EU-ANSA agencies in identifying knowledge gaps and common research and development needs.
+In the course of 2018, the network published ‘EU-ANSA Agencies’ engagement in the EU research knowledge cycle: an overview’.
+This paper, presented to the Heads of EU agencies, highlights the potential added value of the EU-ANSA agencies in identifying knowledge gaps and common research and development needs.
 EU-ANSA hopes that its individual agencies will use this paper to facilitate communication with institutional stakeholders on how the work of the agencies can provide additional value to EU research activities and contribute to evidence-based decision-making.

 - European Centre for the Development of VocationalTraining (Cedefop)

 - European Centre for Disease Prevention and Control (ECDC)

 - European Environment Agency (EEA)

 - European Monitoring Centre for Drugs and Drug Addiction (EMCDDA)

 - European Union Agency for Network and Information Security (ENISA)

 - European Agency for Safety and Health at Work (EU-OSHA)

 - European Foundation for the Improvement of Living and Working Conditions (Eurofound)